siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/15-development/1760-how-to-install-cakephp-on-almalinux-a-comprehensive-guide.md

 ---
 title: "How to Install CakePHP on AlmaLinux: A Comprehensive Guide"
 linkTitle: Install CakePHP
-description: This blog post will walk you through installing and configuring CakePHP on AlmaLinux step-by-step.
+description: This article will walk you through installing and configuring CakePHP on AlmaLinux step-by-step.
 date: 2025-01-08T11:05:11.506Z
 weight: 1760
 url: install-cakephp-almalinux-comprehensive-guide